MallikaSingh1773/Fittrack/README.md

 # FitTrack

 ## Overview
-**FitTrack** is a fitness tracking web application built using the **MERN (MongoDB, Express, React, Node.js) Stack**.
+**FitTrack** is a fitness tracking website built using the **MERN (MongoDB, Express, React, Node.js) Stack**.
 It helps users monitor their fitness journey by tracking workouts, diet, and progress over time.

 ## Tech Stack
 - **Frontend:** React.js